eurecom-s3/screaming_channels/README.md

    will flash the custom firmware.
 The firmware can control the radio, run simple loops, or call software or hardware AES encryptions.
 With simple changes to the header files, you can also run it on other nRF52832 based devices.
-You can also write your own firmware, keeping the same API, to experiment with other chips.
+You can also write your own firmware, keeping the same serial API, to experiment with other chips.

 2. A Software Defined Radio.
 Any radio which can listen at 2.4GHz and sample at 5MHz should be enough.
-We have conducted our experiments with a [HackRF](https://greatscottgadgets.com/hackrf/) and, especially for the long range attacks, a [USRP N210](https://www.ettus.com/product/details/UN210-KIT) populated with a [SBX](https://www.ettus.com/product/details/SBX) daughter board.
+We have conducted our experiments with a [HackRF](https://greatscottgadgets.com/hackrf/) and, especially for the long range attacks, a [USRP N210](https://www.ettus.com/product/details/UN210-KIT) populated with an [SBX](https://www.ettus.com/product/details/SBX) daughter board.
 Our code also supports the [USRP B200 mini](https://kb.ettus.com/B200/B210/B200mini/B205mini) and the [BladeRF](https://nuand.com/) (complete attack not tested yet with B200 mini or BladeRF).
    In general, it is very easy to add support for any radio which is supported in GNU Radio.

-3. Short range attacks may succeed with a simple off-the-shelf WIFI or BT antenna.
-For the long range attacks, a directive high-gain antenna is important.
+3. Short range attacks may succeed with a simple off-the-shelf WiFi or BT antenna.
+For the long range attacks, a directional high-gain antenna is important.
 We use a [TP-Link TL-ANT2424B](https://www.tp-link.com/us/products/details/cat-5067_TL-ANT2424B.html).

 4. You may want to add one or more low-noise amplifiers (we often use two